 How can be programmed the Analytical Engine?

 We know little of Babbage's programming ideas.
 There is nothing in the surviving papers in which this aspect of the machine is thoroughly discussed, e.g., nothing corresponding to a specification of a user instruction set.
 This is the more remarkable for it is the only aspect of the design that is discussed at length in a contemporary paper.
 In 1840, Babbage visited Turin in Italy and gave a series of seminars on the Analytical Engine.
-An account of these, by the italian engineer Federico Luigi Menabrea (1809-1896) (which later will become the Prime-Minister of Italy), was translated into English by Ada Lovelace (she has sometimes been acclaimed as the world's fist programmer, a romantically appealing image without any foundation), who appended extensive notes prepared under Babbage's close guidance.
+An account of these, by the Italian engineer Federico Luigi Menabrea (1809-1896, see the nearby image), who later on will become the Prime-Minister of Italy, was translated into English by Ada Lovelace (she has sometimes been acclaimed as the world's first programmer, a romantically appealing image without any foundation), who appended extensive notes prepared under Babbage's close guidance (see Sketch of The Analytical Engine).
 These deal with the familiar modern ideas of flow of control in programs, particularly the formulation of simple loops and nested loops controlled by counters.
 However, the paper and notes carefully and deliberately skirt around any discussion of details of the means by which these are to be implemented.

 It seems that Babbage did not have a command of the issues raised by the user-level programming of the Analytical Engine.
 It would be quite wrong to infer that Babbage did not understand programming per se.
 The microprogramming of the barrels for multiplication and division show command of the basic branching and looping ideas and his skills in the microprogramming of addition and subtraction show complete virtuosity.
 It was from this base that Babbage explored the ideas of user-level programming.
 The issues of data structuring simply did not arise at the microprogramming level.
 There is some evidence to suggest that Babbage's ideas were moving in the directions now familiar in connection with the control mechanisms for loop counting in user-level programs.
 Had an Analytical Engine been brought to working order, there can be no doubt that Babbage's programming ideas would have been developed greatly.